dct2012/4wm/README.md

 TODO
 ----

+* BUGS
-* Work on steam
+  * steam
     * games
       * launch instances of pulseaudio which hang; leaving the window black or unresponsive. killing these pulseaudio processes allow the game to resume. alternatively you can launch steam or the game with SDL_AUDIODRIVER=alsa

+* New Features
   * Work on menu.
     * limit string length to rectangle/tile width.
     * add user defined fonts in Xdefaults.
     * add keyboard use.

-* Add a way to pipe desktopinfo to a panel like xmonad.
+  * pipe desktopinfo to a panel like xmonad.
+  * Add a command to invert the current windows color.

+* MISC
   * Overall organization.
     * look for conditional statements that can be moved to preprocessor conditionals.
     * preprocessor conditions for function/variables/etc.
     * constantly impove readability.

-* Add a command to invert the current windows color.

   * Work on the man page.

 Bugs
 ----